galopujacyjez/OrbiterSans/README.md

-# KorablSans
+# OrbiterSans
-Korabl Sans is an English character set typeface mimicking the handwritten letterforms in Soviet Buran shuttle diagrams and infographics.
+Orbiter Sans is an English character set typeface mimicking the handwritten letterforms in Soviet Buran shuttle diagrams and infographics.